Red Evo

 The Mitsubishi EVO.
 Where to start?!
-Throughout its 23-year history, the EVO name has been legendary for the Mitsubishi brand.
-And since being phased out back in 2015 – with the last model being produced for eight years – the namesake has become even more of an icon.
+Throughout its 24-year history, the EVO name has been legendary for the Mitsubishi brand.
+And since being phased out back in 2016, the namesake has become even more of an icon.

 Hold up a minute, though.
 We’re talking as though the EVO namesake is dead and buried.
 Well, it’s sort of not.
-By that I mean, Mitsubishi revealed a concept in the e-Evolution just last year at the Tokyo Motor Show.
+By that, I mean Mitsubishi revealed a concept in the e-Evolution in 2017 at the Tokyo Motor Show.
 I wouldn’t get too excited, though, it’s not what you think.
 It’s no longer the nineties nor the noughties – unfortunately!
-Mitsubishi calls the new concept the e-Evolution, which says one thing; electric.
+Mitsubishi calls the new concept the e-Evolution, which says one thing: electric.
 Oh, and it’s in crossover guise.
 So, basically, nothing like the legends we once knew.

 Evolution I (1992)